swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 Import
 ------

+Data can be added that is already in a sqlite databae, or by entering CSV or TXT files manually.

 1. Start a New Database **Database -> New Database**
 2. Start the import **Database -> Import**
 3. Select the file to import